tushar29blank/Face-Recognition-for-Attendance-Monitoring/README.md

 This ia project requiring Machine Learing basic knowledge , python and its libraries numpy and opencv .

 UPPER HAND :
-it can be helpful for any staus updation( here attendance) by the facial data taken as input and is faster and more accurate than the typical manual way.
+it can be helpful for any status updation( here attendance) by the facial data taken as input and is faster and more accurate than the typical manual way.

 WORKING :
 It works on python and its 2 libraries numpy and opencv ( do install these and import them while writing the code ).